mozilla/data-docs/src/cookbooks/getting_started/index.md

 # Getting started

-This section contains some basic information on how to get started with Mozilla's data.
+This section contains some basic tutorials on how to get up and running with Mozilla's data.